bourumir-wyngs/rs-opw-kinematics/src/path_plan/CARTESIAN.md

 - the failed target pose's IK solutions from that previous state,
 - the accumulated prefix cost.

-The candidates are sorted by prefix cost and limited by `max_reconfiguration_prefix_candidates`.
+The candidates are sorted by prefix cost.
+In `Cartesian::plan()`, `max_reconfiguration_prefix_candidates` is a fast-pass bound: if the fast pass fails or only produces a stroke-interrupting fallback, the planner retries with unbounded prefix candidates. `Cartesian::plan_fast_approximate()` keeps this prefix limit as a hard latency bound.

 The suffix planner handles a failed graph edge in this order: